Welcome to the information site for Raton Rentals!

 If you are from another part of the country, you may find the rental prices in Raton to be a little lower than what you are accustomed to in other areas.
 The deposits here are also often lower than in other areas.

-Below is a photo showing the view we see when we go over Raton Pass to Trinidad, Colorado, a trip of around 20 miles.
+Below, the top photo is the view we see when we go over Raton Pass to Trinidad, Colorado, a trip of around 20 miles.
+The bottom photo is Raton NM taken from a hill at the west edge of town.
 For more photos of the local area, see the link to our photo page.